official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 situation changing, which is why clarification has not been attempted sooner.
 But SCR 1382 [2001] now commits the Security Council to trying.”

-150 Note, [undated], ‘Iraq: Weapons Inspectors’, attached to Letter McDonald to Manning, 15 March 2002, ‘Iraq’.
+[^150]: Note, [undated], ‘Iraq: Weapons Inspectors’, attached to Letter McDonald to Manning, 15 March 2002,

 460

-The Report of the Iraq Inquiry416.
-The FCO reminded Mr Blair that the US was “reluctant to go down the road of clarification” because of fears it represented a “slippery slope towards a weaker inspections regime”.
+416. The FCO reminded Mr Blair that the US was “reluctant to go down the road of clarification” because of fears it represented a “slippery slope towards a weaker inspections regime”.
 No Security Council member had “yet challenged this”, although the FCO predicted that “pressure may increase” following the talks between Iraq and